Demonstrating scalable randomized benchmarking of universal gate sets: Definitions and Preliminaries

-Our method can be generalized to single-qubit gate sets $\mathbb{G}_1$ that only \emph{generate} a unitary 2-design and to distributions $\Omega_1$ other than the uniform distribution.
+The above conditions are sufficient to ensure our circuits are highly scrambling, but not necessary.
+In particular, our method can be generalized to single-qubit gate sets $\mathbb{G}_1$ that only \emph{generate} a unitary 2-design and to distributions $\Omega_1$ other than the uniform distribution.
 However, this complicates the analysis, so we do not consider this more general case herein.